K-Phoen/k-phoen.github.io/_posts/2019-01-29-clusters-and-membership-discovering-the-swim-protocol.md

 description: >
     Have you ever wondered how [Cassandra](https://cassandra.apache.org/),
     [Redis](https://redis.io/), [Riak](http://basho.com/products/#riak), and
     many others could maintain a cluster?
-How can a cluster can detect nodes addition, nodes removal, nodes failures and keep the cluster's state consistent across all the other nodes?
+How can a cluster detect nodes addition, nodes removal, nodes failures and keep its state consistent across all the other nodes?
     <br />
     Well, I have.
 And in this post, we'll see two of the protocols that this type of service relies upon for their failure detection and memberships.